razshare/sveltekit-sse/README.md

 - How can I produce data from third party sources?\
   This library doesn't provide an direct answer to that question, but the road to an answer is short.\
-  You will have to identify users using either accounts or anonymous session and map them to references of their respective emitters.\
+  You will have to identify users using sessions (or some equivalent mechanism, for example actual database-backed accounts) and map them to references of their respective emitters.\
   For example using a global map
   ```js
   // lib/clients.js